TNolan01/player_track/README.md

 I have not used any images for this application.
 ​
 ### **Image editing**
-The logo I use was created with MS Paint.
+The logo I use was created with MS Paint with Favicon used to generate a Favicon icon.
 ​
 ### **Programming resources**
-Aside from the Code Institue content for this section I used the following resources.
+Aside from the Code Institute content for this section I used the following resources.

 - [Stack Overflow](https://stackoverflow.com/)
 - [CodeMy.Com on YouTube](https://www.youtube.com/watch?v=HHx3tTQWUx0&list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy&index=2)